eyalm2000/tidal-debug-menu/README.md

 ## Patching with ReVanced Manager

-1. Download the latest pre-release Manager (v2 or later).
+1. Download the latest ReVanced Manager (v2 or later).
 2. Add this URL as a source in the Patches tab:

    `https://raw.githubusercontent.com/eyalm2000/tidal-debug-menu/main/patches-bundle.json`